-Against all odds and trivial media Kingston, Jamaica has celebrated their 4th Pride.
-At this pivotal time in queer liberation, our mission is to help develop the often-short sighted perception of queerness in the Caribbean.
+Against all odds and trivial media, Kingston Jamaica has celebrated their 4th Pride in 2018.
+At this pivotal time in Jamaica’s queer liberation, CONNEK’s mission is to help develop the often short sighted perceptions of queerness in the Caribbean.
 There is no time like the present to bridge the gap of connection and aid this country’s already courageous movement towards the future.
 The time for demystification and bridge building is now!
 CLICK HERE FOR MORE INFO ON CONNEK EVENTS.

 In 2014, I (Neon Christina) booked a trip to Jamaica for a overdue visit.
 Close friends and family alike discouraged me from going.
 They all said I was essentially risking my life.
 My peers having this fear didn’t surprise me but my mother's fear actually did which lead me into a rabbit hole of research around Jamaica and travel.
 I've heard rumors about Jamaica and its homophobic attitude in my online research were there was an overwhelming amount of negative news about the country's queer folk which was alarming.
 Every headline I read posed as a warning and every documentary I watched was a sad story.
 I dreadfully cancelled my trip.